This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to get around Italy car-free

-Unless you want to explore the countryside, nearly all of Italy is accessible by by rail.
+Unless you want to explore the countryside, nearly all of Italy is accessible by by rail – making it one of the best places to vacation without a car.
 You can fly into Venice, hop a vaporetto or water bus taxi to the island, jump on a high speed train down to Florence and so on.
 It’s almost too easy.
 Besides, most city and town centers don’t even let tourists drive without hefty fines so you’re better off sticking with public transportation.

 The only time you’re likely to need to ride in a car is getting a lift to the airport when you’re arriving or leaving the country.
 If you don’t want to take a bus or train to the airport with all your luggage, this car service will pick you up with an age-appropriate car seat if you let them know your needs in advance.